Nanoscale Characterization

 The Nanoscale Characterization Facility (NCF) supports state-of-the-art tools for electron- and ion-beam analyses for Penn, as well as other university and industry users in the Philadelphia region.
 Our new facility comprises a suite of rooms specifically designed to host current and next-generation scanning electron, transmission electron and atomic force microscopes.
 The facility includes an integrated sample preparation laboratory with complete sample coating and plasma cleaning capabilities, as well as cryogenic TEM sample preparation equipment.
 A computer suite for offline image and data analysis and office and meeting space for staff and industrial users round out the facility in the Singh Center.

-The NCF is currently maintained by two full-time Ph.D. level research scientists with combined experience of 39 years in materials characterization.
+The NCF is currently maintained by three full-time experts with combined experience of over four decades in materials characterization.
 While serving the role as a university resource for materials characterization and nano-scale fabrication, we welcome users from other academic, corporate and government institutions.

 Douglas